Hyunsuk-Bang/resume/README.md

 This is a simple resume website for COM 421

 ## Main Page
 This is the main page of my website.
 It depicts my general personal information such as my name, phone number, emial, and LinkedIn.
-One could download a pdf version of my resume on this page.
+User could download a pdf version of my resume on this page.

 I put navigation par with link to the other pages on the sides.
 Current page is indicated with underline on the sides.
 I kept all my pages below as same designs.